jfjlaros/HUMID/README.rst

 Usage
 =====

-Both the input and output of HUMID are plain FastQ files, so it you can simply remove duplicates as a pre-processing step before starting your analysis.
+Both the input and output of HUMID are plain FastQ files, no alignment required!
+This means that you can use HUMID to remove duplicates as a pre-processing step before starting your analysis.
 If your project was sequenced without UMIs, or if the UMIs are present in the headers of the FastQ reads (as is done by BCL Convert), you can use the following command:

 .. code-block:: bash